andrewtheiss/CommissionArt/documentation/NextSteps.md

 For example, a discovery page could query random hubs from this list.
 It helps verify that a given hub address is recognized by the system (if an address isn’t in the registry, it’s not an official ArtCommissionHub).
 Off-chain, one can quickly index all hubs by starting from index 0 and reading batches, or by processing events.
 Chain separation: Because the registry includes a chain_id for each hub (in its stored data or events), if in the future multiple L3 instances or cross-chain commissions are considered, one could filter by chain.
 In our single L3 environment, all hubs reside on the same chain (Animechain L3), but chain_id might refer to the origin of the NFT or owner.
-All new hubs (NFT-based or generic) will call log ArtCommissionHubCreated(chain_id, nft_contract, token_id, commission_hub) in OwnerRegistry file-fmzu8fdbvzeeb9dx8lx5hc
+All new hubs (NFT-based or generic) will call log ArtCommissionHubCreated(chain_id, nft_contract, token_id, commission_hub) in ArtCommissionHubOwners file-fmzu8fdbvzeeb9dx8lx5hc
 , which we will use as the trigger to also append to allCommissionHubs.
 (For NFT-based hubs this already happens in _registerNFTOwner on first discovery of an NFT file-fmzu8fdbvzeeb9dx8lx5hc